eparkhurst/ReactPractice/stateful-and-stateless.md

 ### Exercise

 Turn to a neighbor and, in your own words, explain what state is and how it's used.
-After about a minute seconds, your instructor will cold call on the class and ask what was discussed.
+After about a minute, your instructor will cold call on the class and ask what was discussed.

 ## Why are props and state important?